rse/parsing-techniques/README.md

   (PEG) where the lexical scanning and syntax parsing can be smartly interweaved again and where full-blown parser generators exist (which in the background generate the necessary Recursive Descent code for us).
-Hence, we now switch over to a PEG, but still the flexible AST approach.
+Hence, we now switch over to a PEG, but still use the flexible AST approach.
 This uses [PEG.js](http://pegjs.org) and my [ASTy](https://github.com/rse/asty) and [ASTq](https://github.com/rse/astq) as external libraries.

     Pros                               | Cons
     -----------------------------------|-----------------------------------
     very less code                     | external dependencies
-    easier to understand               | you have to write grammar very high-level                    |
+    easier to understand               | you have to write an LL(1) grammar very high-level                    |
     very flexible in output generation |
     automatic error generation         |